estefaniagPerez/secure-mail/README.md

 (This repository was moved from my old repository on Feb 2025)

 This is a Java library for encrypting multipart emails with `PGP` or `S/MIME`.
-This library was conceived to address email encrypt using asymmetric keys.
-While most of the popular mail providers secure the mail transmission with SSL (mostly HTTPS), this kind of security does not provide end to end encryption - the mail provider server will see the unencrypted mail -.
-By using these standards it is possible to generate encrypted mails that only the end receiver will be able to read.
+This library was conceived to address email encryption using asymmetric keys.
+While most of the popular mail providers secure the mail transmission with SSL (HTTPS), this kind of security does not provide end to end encryption - the mail provider server will see the unencrypted mail -.
+By using these standards it is possible to generate encrypted mails where only the end user will be able to read.

 The library supports: